 Civil processes are when you get served with legal papers, which can be warrants.
 You can find these civil process orders by contacting the Angelina County Sheriff’s office, online or by phone.

 All convicted sex offenders are registered on the sex offender databases required by the area they live in.
 The people on these databases have been tried by jury and convicted in a court of law of a sex offense.
 You are able to see this information on the internet, but you should know that you can’t see the street address, but only the neighborhood block of the address that they registered.

 Court Records are public records and available to anyone.
 They include a court case file that contains a docket and any filings and documents filed in your court case.
 You can access the court records online, or at the clerk’s office of the court in the county where the case was filed.

 Each state maintains records of a person’s criminal history.
 These databases are connected so you are able to track criminal convictions from another state.
-Go to the Angelina County Courthouse and check in person, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you might have to pay a fee for a more comprehensive search.
+Go to the Angelina County Courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you might have to pay a fee for a more comprehensive search.

 A criminal records search you are able to find out if someone has been arrested, charged, or convicted for any crimes, which can include:

 - Violent crimes like assault or murder.